2022 Jeep Grand Cherokee Problems Analysis Guide

 Electrical System Problems

-While half of the electrical system problems reported to the NHTSA are linked to steering, there are also other electrical issues.
-For instance, an owner from California experienced electrical failure on the wiring harness.
+An owner from California experienced electrical failure on the wiring harness.
 Another owner, from Puerto Rico, had an issue with a rear camera component fault.
 The radio doesn’t project an image when the vehicle is in reverse.
 The dealer hasn’t got a solution.
 There are also problems with key fobs.

 An owner from Michigan says the Grand Cherokee stopped communicating with the key fob.
 “The whole car is dead because of this.”
 To make matters worse.
 The dealership wasn’t able to get the parts to repair it.

 An owner from Pennsylvania also reported a key fob problem.
 “The key fobs do not respond at all and if you hit the start button nothing happens.
-I have a wife, an eight-year-old daughter and twin baby (14-month-old) sons.
+I have a wife, an eight-year-old daughter, and twin (14-month-old) baby sons.
 Now, what if we are in the car together and this happens?
 Now luckily both times this has happened it was in my driveway, but I cannot take the car anywhere because I cannot risk the safety of my family.
 This was the purpose of buying this vehicle so we could have a family vehicle that would accommodate our family, and now it is basically a brick sitting in my driveway.
 This is the second time this has happened in less than a month.”

 An owner from Texas describes how a Grand Cherokee with only 653 miles on the clock suddenly lost motive power and decelerated while driving at about 75 mph.
 “Performance Limited” “Service Fuel System” and “Service Charging System” messages were displayed.
 The battery charging and check engine warning lights were also illuminated.
 The vehicle was towed to the local dealer.

 When problems recur in vehicles and they affect their value or impact your use of them, this could spell “lemon.”
-But every year, auto manufacturers buy back, replace or pay cash settlements to thousands of ‘lemon’ owners.
-Furthermore, the law makes Stellantis, the multi-national corporation that owns Jeep, pay the legal costs.
+But every year, auto manufacturers buy back, replace, or pay cash settlements to thousands of ‘lemon’ owners.
+Furthermore, the law makes Stellantis, the multinational corporation that owns Jeep, pay the legal costs.

 If you think you may have bought a lemon, contact Lemberg Law for a free assessment of the issues you are facing.
 We have helped thousands of lemon owners resolve their problems.
 All you have to do is call our Helpline or fill out a contact form.